gregtour/blog-posts/article1.md

 that route, we have to look at the other more direct paths that we are giving up.
 This is in some ways a domain specific language that we are constructing.
 If we were really in-tune with what we wanted our resulting programming language to look like and how it should behave, we might be able to wrap the parsing and lexing steps all in to one.
-Or in any case, we could forego 'generating' a parser and start writing one by hand.
+Or in any case, we could forego generating a parser and start writing one by hand.

 This would be in lieu of formalizing the language's grammar.
 Instead, we would create our own specially crafted loop that would process each kind of statement, and in-turn would match up symbols.
 This describes what might be called a